qiskit-community/vue-edit/README.md

 # vue-edit

-> A Vue.js component-tree editor built on top of a
+> A Vue.js component-tree editor built on top of an
 > [easily serializable format](#hton).

 ## Demo